Mitch Williams: Retirement

 After retiring from baseball, Williams began to operate a bowling establishment outside Philadelphia.
-Although Phillies fans continued to blame Williams for the 1993 World Series loss for several years afterward, the fact that he did not make excuses for the blown save, shift the blame to others, or hide from the media or the city of Philadelphia caused many fans to ultimately forgive him and embrace him once again as a local figure.He is featured on many murals and city art around the Philadelphia area.
+Although Phillies fans continued to blame Williams for the 1993 World Series loss for several years afterward, the fact that he did not make excuses for the blown save, shift the blame to others, or hide from the media or the city of Philadelphia caused many fans to ultimately forgive him and embrace him once again as a local figure.
+He is featured on many murals and city art around the Philadelphia area.

 The Atlantic City Surf of the independent Atlantic League lured Williams back into uniform to pitch in 2001.
 He went 4–3 for the Surf that season and then became the club's pitching coach for 2002 and 2003.
 He was not retained as coach after a year and a half.
 Williams has been out of professional baseball since then.

 In July 2011, Williams participated in a House Crashers episode from the DIY Network, in which a local Phillies fan won a makeover of his home's sports den.

 Williams sued Deadspin and MLB Network, claiming defamation and breach of contract in 2014 for a report on him regarding his actions during a youth baseball tournament, including his alleged cursing of an umpire and calling children on other teams derogatory names.
-The lawsuit against MlB proved all accusations were fabricated.
+The lawsuit against MLB claimed all accusations were fabricated.
 Williams apologized for his behavior at the tournament at the request of his employers.
 BBC In June 2016, Williams's suit against Deadspin was dismissed by summary judgment.
 This was because Deadspin went bankrupt after Hulk Hogan’s victory against them in court.
 In June 2017, Williams prevailed in his lawsuit against MLB Network and was awarded $1.5 million by a jury.

 He and former teammate Lenny Dykstra were involved in a profane exchange, captured on camera, during a May 2015 sports roast in Philadelphia.